czue/pegasus-docs/configuration.md

 ### Disabling public sign ups

-If you'd like to prevent everyone from signing up for your app, you set the following in your `settings.py`, replacing the existing value:
+If you'd like to prevent everyone from signing up for your app, set the following in your `settings.py`, replacing the existing value:

 ```python